Dynepic/playPORTALnpm/README.md

 	PPwriteData(bucketname, key, value)
 	parms:
-		bucketname - the name of the data store (string) key - a key to associate with this data (string) value - value to store (JSON.stringify'able JSON, e.g. objects w/o functions)
+		bucketname - the name of the data store (string).
+To use one of the pre-defined buckets (one private, one app global) this method can be called with PPgetMyBucketName(p) where p is boolean (true = my private, false = app global) key - a key to associate with this data (string) value - value to store (JSON.stringify'able JSON, e.g. objects w/o functions)
 	returns:
 	    	A promise that will resolve to indicate the success/error status of the write operation.

+				<b>Ex:</b> to write { somekey : somevalue } to your application private data store:
 ```
-	PPwriteData('mybucket', somekey, somevalue)
+	PPwriteData(PPgetMyBucketName(true), somekey, somevalue)
 	.then((response) => {
 	      console.log("KV written K:", somekey + " V:" + JSON.stingify(somevalue));
 	 })